FIFA Soccer 95: Reception

-In their review, Mega Machines Sega noted the improvements made to three elements of the gameplay that they considered weak points of the previous game – passing, set-pieces and goalkeeping.
+In their review, Mean Machines Sega noted the improvements made to three elements of the gameplay that they considered weak points of the previous game – passing, set-pieces and goalkeeping.
 Also drawing praise was that the developers had "improved that which didn't seem to need improving".
 They concluded by describing it as an "excellent update" and the best football game available.

 GamePro was similarly approving; though they were disappointed that there was less chanting and singing than the previous game, they rated FIFA '95 to be "the best soccer game yet."
 They particularly praised the removal of one-touch passing, saying this makes the game play more realistically, and the retention of most of the elements that made the previous game great.